Alison Jackson (cyclist): 2020s

 At the end of the 2022 season, Jackson returned to the now-named team for the 2023 season, having ridden for the team in 2018 and 2019.
 That April, Jackson won Paris–Roubaix Femmes in a sprint finish, which was described as the "biggest victory of her career".
 She also won two medals at the Pan American Road Championships in Panama – finishing third in the time trial and second to Skylar Schneider in the road race – and a second Canadian National Road Race Championships title, won in her home province of Alberta. folded at the end of the 2023 season, with Jackson joining for 2024.
 Her first victory with the team came when she won the second stage of La Vuelta Femenina, winning the sprint into Moncofa.
 She also contested several gravel cycling races, including the British National Championships route, in which she was the first rider to finish.

 In 2025, and after top-ten placings at Paris–Roubaix (fifth) and the Amstel Gold Race (seventh), Jackson won the Gracia–Orlová stage race – her first general classification victory – also winning a stage, and the points classification.
 She then won the Canadian National Road Race Championships for the third time in five years, winning by more than a minute in Saint-Georges, Quebec.

+In October 2025, Jackson announced her move to from EF Education-Oatly to join French squad St Michel-Preference Home-Auber93 on a two-year deal.